aidanblume/Ins/Docs/Project/Charter.md

 ## Architecture
 * Data
   * What data do we expect?
 Raw data in the customer data sources (e.g. on-prem files, SQL, on-prem Hadoop etc.)
-* Data movement from on-prem to Azure using ADF or other data movement tools (Azcopy, EventHub etc.) to move either
+* Data movement from source systems to Cloudera Data Hub using what data movement tools (Sqoop, Flume etc.) to move either
   * all the data,
-  * after some pre-aggregation on-prem,
   * Sampled data enough for modeling

 * What tools and data storage/analytics resources will be used in the solution e.g.,
+  * Sqoop for RDMS ingestion
-  * ASA for stream aggregation
+  * HDFS for storage
-  * HDI/Hive/R/Python for feature construction, aggregation and sampling
+  * R/Python/Hive/Impala for feature construction, aggregation and sampling
-  * AzureML for modeling and web service operationalization
+  * SparkML for modeling and operationalization
-* How will the score or operationalized web service(s) (RRS and/or BES) be consumed in the business workflow of the customer?
+* How will the score or operationalized solution be consumed in the business workflow of the customer?
 If applicable, write down pseudo code for the APIs of the web service calls.
   * How will the customer use the model results to make decisions
   * Data movement pipeline in production
   * Make a 1 slide diagram showing the end to end data flow and decision architecture